Want To Learn How To Be Good At Pickleball?

 That said, my advice is if you want to learn how to be good at pickleball, find an online trusted resource and go step-by-step with their advice.

 While this is the most cost-effective approach, it’s also the most time-consuming and can lead you down some side trails that will delay your progress.
 It requires you to be your own coach.
-You’ll need to diagnose the issues and then do some research for the proper solution.
+You’ll need to diagnose the issues and then research the proper solution.
 Not the easiest or most straightforward path, but it can be done.

 Tony: I have to agree with CJ here.
 Lots of content out there.
 Some good.
 Some maybe not be the best.